THE PURSUIT OF WORLDLINESS

 We weep when we lose them to tragedy: to indiscriminate disease, and to accidents both natural and unnatural.
 And yet our sympathy is in direct proportion to the familiarity and proximity of the victim, or the intimacy of the telling.
 The dire effects of war, famine, plague and natural disasters tug at our heartstrings and prompt many to make donations, but usually only when a face is associated with the story: a Syrian child covered in dust and blood, or washed up on a Mediterranean beach; an orphaned youngster wandering aimlessly through a devastated landscape; a Central American toddler held in detention without its mother.
 The suffering is so widespread, and the tragedy so overwhelming, that we soon avert our gaze.
 Besides, we have problems nearer to home, and our own children to worry about.
 The passing sentiment, however sincere, does nothing to narrow the distance between our prosperous selves and those children whose only fault is to have been born in the wrong place at the wrong time.

 It is possible that we make a grave error when we equate tugs on heartstrings with genuine caring.
 Or perhaps it is more correct to say that it doesn't matter whether or how much we care, given our impotence in the face of so much misery.
 How many have watched breathlessly as divers rescue a dozen boys trapped in a flooded cave in Thailand, while simultaneously bemoaning the forced separation of several thousand immigrant children who are currently languishing in detention centers or foster homes around the U.S.?
 There is little we could do about the first instance, given its remoteness and the peculiar nature of the situation.
 The same could hardly be said of the second case.
 We may not have the wherewithal to reunite parents and children, but we do have the option of supporting those individuals and organizations who are working toward that end, and to apply pressure on our elected representatives (and to vote, of course).
 There are surely those who care about the fate of all children, just as there are those who are unmoved by both stories and are at least consistent in their lack of concern.
-But what is most telling about our society is that there are clearly some who are deeply touched by the underground drama in Thailand but determinedly unmoved by the fate of (conveniently) Hispanic children who have been taken from their parents by our own government, which has been either too incompetent, too cruel or both to bother figuring out how to keep proper tabs on these migrants so their eventual reunions would be inevitable and efficiently organized, rather than the harrowing and unruly mess that it has become.
+But what is most telling about our society is that there are clearly some who are deeply touched by the underground drama in Thailand but determinedly unmoved by the fate of (conveniently) Hispanic children who have been taken from their parents.
+Our so-called government is either too incompetent, too cruel, or both to bother figuring out how to keep proper tabs on these migrants so their eventual reunions would be inevitable and efficiently organized, rather than the harrowing and unruly mess that it has become.

 Sentiment is easy, justice is hard.